 Conventional oil and natural gas

 Our conventional oil and natural gas fields are located across Alberta and southern Saskatchewan, where we have a rich operating history that dates back more than 60 years.
-These fields include our Pelican Lake heavy oil project in northern Alberta and our Weyburn CO2 enhanced oil recovery project in Saskatchewan.
-Our conventional operations provide reliable production that helps fund future growth in our oil sands business.
+These fields include our Weyburn CO2 enhanced oil recovery project in Saskatchewan and our targeted conventional drilling program on the Palliser Block in southern Alberta, where we have a large inventory of attractive short-cycle tight oil opportunities.

 Conventional natural gas is also typically located closer to the surface, so we can use traditional drilling and production methods to access the natural gas in these fields.
-In 2015, we produced more than 440 million cubic feet per day of natural gas — that’s enough natural gas to heat almost 1.7 million average-sized single detached homes in Canada for an entire year.1
+In 2016, we produced almost 400 million cubic feet per day of natural gas — that’s enough natural gas to heat more than 1.5 million average-sized single detached homes in Canada for an entire year.1

 1 - http://www.nrcan.gc.ca/energy/natural-gas/5641#home (A rough approximation is that 100 GJs of energy – or 2,700 cubic meters or 94,800 cubic feet of natural gas – is required to heat a new average-sized single detached home in Canada for one year)